Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Hazaras of Pakistan, descendants of Genghis Khan. ( Photo: Wiki )

 Wells focused on the Y chromosome in the blood samples.
 Because it doesn’t undergo recombination like other genes, but is always passed from father to son, it doesn’t change.
-Random mutations can occur, but this allows researchers to detect that they are all from the same lineage.
+Random mutations can occur, but this allows researchers to detect that they all come from the same lineage.

 Hunting for Genghis Khan's descendants